Should I consider hormone testing?

 We can do a pap and pelvic exam at the time of consultation.
 However, please let us know so we can include that in your appointment.
 If it has been more than three years since your last exam, Dr. Poppy will likely recommend one, although it does not have to occur at the same visit if you want to wait.
 If you are unsure if you need one, you can discuss this with Dr. Poppy at the time of your initial consultation.

 I have had blood work done, can the results be sent to you?
 Yes!
 Any blood work you have had done within the last year.
 Do you have copies of it, or can the results be printed off the internet through a hospital portal?
 The results can be faxed or emailed to us ahead of time ,or brought in with you at the time of the visit for review.
 If you’ve had blood work done, but do not have access to it, you can call the office where your blood work was completed and ask for a copy (there is sometimes a fee for that).
 You can also sign a release with us to fax to the doctor’s office to obtain your blood work results (or pap or mammogram/bone density reports etc).
-If a medical release form is necessary for your results we ask that you wait until your appointment with Dr. Poppy so that she can specify which results she would like to receive.
+If a medical release form is necessary for your results we ask that you wait until your appointment so that she can specify which results she would like to receive.
 I haven’t had any blood work done, but I do have insurance.
 What do I do?
-You can have your blood work drawn at our office through Quest Diagnostics and submit it through your insurance, or Dr. Poppy can send a lab order to a different location of your choice so that you can utilize your insurance if you wish.
+You can have your blood work drawn at our office through Quest Diagnostics and submit it through your insurance, or our office can send a lab order to a different location of your choice so that you can utilize your insurance if you wish.
 (Quest, note: some insurances specify Lab Corp for blood draws).DISCLAIMER: If you choose to submit blood work, or pap testing through your insurance, please know that we do not have the ability to know if it will be covered or not.
 Patients with insurance can call their insurance company ahead of time to check whether lab work/paps/biopsies will be covered, and if so, you need to ask if it needs to be drawn at a specific location.
 It is your responsibility to know your insurance coverage, not ours.
 If lab work will not be covered, or you have a high deductible and assume that it won’t, you have the option of paying out-of-pocket.
-Dr. Poppy prefers that you wait to have your blood work ordered until after your appointment with her when submitting to insurance so that she can provide the most appropriate diagnosis codes.
+Our office prefers that you wait to have your blood work ordered until after your appointment with her when submitting to insurance so that she can provide the most appropriate diagnosis codes.
 I haven’t had any blood work done, but I do NOT have insurance.
 What do I do?
 If you do not have insurance, or have a high deductible and wish to pay out-of-pocket for blood work, you can have blood work done at our office.
 We have very low prices, however we do charge a $10 blood draw fee.

 - Initial Consult for New Patients, 1 hour visit $300